Digressive/MDT-Setup/README.md

 ## Change Log

+### New

+* The latest version of the Windows ADK and Win PE ADK add-on are now installed
+* Added fixes for the latest version of Windows ADK from: https://metisit.com/blog/microsoft-deployment-toolkit-mdt-configuration-with-unforeseen-challenges

 ### 2023-06-23: Version 23.06.23

 * Fixed an issue where the Windows ISO file name was hard coded.